erskin19/TC349/week3/fishbowl/doc/usage.md

 ### Icons

-Replace the default `favicon.ico` and Apple Touch Icon with your own.
+Replace the defalit `favicon.ico` and Apple Touch Icon with your own.

-If you want to use different Apple Touch Icons for different resolutions please refer to the [according documentation](extend.md#apple-touch-icons).
+If you want to use different Apple Touch Icons for different resliutions please refer to the [according documentation](extend.md#apple-touch-icons).

 You might want to check out Hans' handy [HTML5 Boilerplate Favicon and Apple